Skip to content

 Downtown Lewisburg regularly tops must-see lists from around the country.

-4. Greenbrier River Trail
+4. Greenbrier & Meadow River Rail Trails

 LOCAL GEM: Meet Ragnar, Floki and Athelstan, three pack goats that join hikers and bikers for guided treks along the Greenbrier River Trail.
 Book the Cowboy Breakfast with The Greenbrier Goat for a mid-trail feast made with local ingredients, plus goat time, wildlife spotting and lots of trail charm.